 Meet the Power & Politics power panelists

-Scroll down the page to learn more about
+Scroll down the page to learn more about our panelists

-Current Position: Founder and President of Toronto-based public relations agency Pomp & Circumstance.
+Current Position: Founder and president of Toronto-based public relations agency Pomp & Circumstance.

 Experience: During law school, Supriya started writing political opinion pieces for the Montreal Gazette and the Globe and Mail, while hosting her own show on CJAD 800.
 Supriya moved to Toronto and went on to work for Crestview Strategy in government relations and strategic communications.
 Supriya is known as a national commentator and has worked as a political adviser as well.
-Supriya is fluently trilingual in English, French and Hindi, so that means she can give you her (unsolicited) opinion in all three languages.
+She is fluently trilingual in English, French and Hindi, so that means she can give you her (unsolicited) opinion in all three languages.

-Current Position: CBC's National Affairs Editor and host of CBC Radio's The House.
+Current Position: CBC's national affairs editor and host of CBC Radio's The House.